axshen/axshen.github.io/index.md

 ---
 ### Life update

-(03/03/2025)
+(27/04/2025)

-We're coming to the end now already of another amazing and full summer.
-Lots of time ourdoors (though frankly not enough time at the beach), some new hobbies, and new important people in my life.
-Feeling pretty good about things right now, curious about how the rest of the year will play out.
-It seems to be filling out already with some big rocks!
+It's getting cold again in Perth!
+Went for a ride this morning and damn my fingers felt it.
+I've just returned from a 3 week trip over to the East coast and honestly very glad to be home.
+Excited to settle back into the nice routine that I had before, and to sleep in my own bed.
+30 is already here apparently :)

-* Still training for a half-ironman (though I've decided to take it easier)
+* Kitty has just come to visited for Olivia's wedding!
-* The big Americas trip has been postponed, with poor Jerry's recent major injury.
-We'll do something smaller instead!
+* Half ironman training is still going, but has been slow with the recent holiday and mild ankle injury from soccer
-* Australia's East Coast plans still in the works
+* Australia's East Coast plans still in the works (check!)
-* 30 (coming in hot...)
+* Looking forward to seeing a few more friends come back and visit Perth soon

 ### Recent posts